-The goal of this project is to raise $1200 from September to December 2020.
+The goal of this project is to raise $2000 from January to April 2022.
 The project aims to engage, invest, and retain Indigenous students in post-secondary education institutions.
 This multi-step project aims to increase campus awareness about Indigenous culture and history while also providing a platform for Indigenous students to excel.
-SSIC plans to share post-secondary resources and provide $400 in scholarship for three select students, thus furthering SSIC’s mission of accessible education.
+SSIC plans to share post-secondary resources and provide $400 in scholarship for 5 select students, thus furthering SSIC’s mission of accessible education.

 Why help the Indigenous community in Canada?

 As of 2015, 112,500 or 64% of First Nations people had the credentials to attend post-secondary education but did not.
 There are similar patterns in both Metis and Inuit communities of students being capable of attending a post-secondary institution but choosing otherwise.
 These disproportionate rates are often attributed to limited community accessibility, parental perception, physical and mental health issues, economic conditions, and discrimination.

 We believe all Canadians have a right to access education, free from barriers to personal and educational success.
 In particular, we wish to improve Indigenous post-secondary enrolment and retainment rates through our Indigenous Education Initiative (IEI) project.
 SSIC provides a supportive platform for its members to design community projects to empower the community.

 Therefore, here is what SSIC finance director Gabrielle Kolotinsky has to say about her experience with the indigenous community;